The Solution

 We conducted extensive research on statistics regarding students and budgeting.
 We Used this research to build an understanding of what our app is supposed to achieve, and what features we should add.

 By speaking with users, we hoped to collect information in regards to two of the most prevalent issues presented by student grocery shopping.
 The primary issues we wanted to collect data on consisted of budgeting and accessibility of grocery stores (ie. transportation).
 By speaking with users, we hoped to understand the meal planning habits of students and what the common budgeting methods were.
 Amongst the students who budgeted, we hoped to uncover their tactics and habits, gauging weekly spending totals and apps or tools used to make budgeting easier.
 By exploring individual student habits regarding grocery shopping, we hoped to grow an understanding of common themes in the difficulties presented by grocery shopping amongst our users.
+So, we interviewed 12 university students to explore what the pain points were.

 User Tests